Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 # How to automate experiments in Qualtrics
+*October, 2021*
+*Jérémie Beucler*

 This Github page explains how to partially automate experiments generation on Qualtrics using `Python`.
 Note that you may do the same thing using `R` or a similar programmation language.

+*Notes :
-*This page would not have been created without Matthieu Raoelison, who came up with this process in the first place.*
+*-This page would not have been created without Matthieu Raoelison, who came up with this process in the first place.*
+*- This page was created in October, 2021.
+Because of Qualtrics updates, some informations about the `.qsf` file may become outdated.
+However, it should not be a major issue once you have understood the logic behind this process*

 ## Introduction